globaldothealth/isaric/docs/guide.rst

 pass over a field without an error if it isn't found in a file.

 Use this with caution - make sure that skipping over a field isn't hiding a typo or other hidden issues!
-Examples and further explaination can be found
+Examples and further explanation can be found
 `here <https://github.com/globaldothealth/adtl/blob/main/docs/specification.md/#skippable-fields>`__.